• Home

 The envelope above travelled from Portuguese India to British India.

-The Standard Vacuum Oil Company was established in 1931 as a joint venture between Standard Oil of New Jersey and Socony-Vacuum Oil, which was later known as Mobil.
+The Standard Vacuum Oil Company was established in 1931 as a joint venture between Standard Oil of New Jersey and Socony-Vacuum Oil (See envelope addressed to New York City above), which was later known as Mobil.
 Socony stood for the Standard Oil Company of New York which was formed in 1882.
 Vacuum Oil was formed in 1866.
 In 1931, Socony had merged with Vacuum Oil to create Socony-Vacuum Oil.

 During the 1950s, disagreements arose between the partners, ultimately leading to their split in 1962.
 As a result, two companies were formed: Jersey Standard Southeast Asia and Mobil Oil Southeast Asia.
 Interestingly, in 1999, the two entities reunited, merging to form the now-famous ExxonMobil.